 Not to speak ill of the half-dead, but “Modern Men” is a prime example of why the WB has struggled to establish an identity in comedy.
-A nondescript sitcom that’s little more than a three-man version of NBC’s “Four Kings,” there’s nothing here bearing even a glancing resemblance to the net’s better dramas -- beginning with the premise, in which the show’s twentysomething guys spend every waking moment trying to get laid.
+A nondescript sitcom that’s little more than a three-man version of NBC’s “Four Kings,” there’s nothing here bearing even a glancing resemblance to the net’s better dramas — beginning with the premise, in which the show’s twentysomething guys spend every waking moment trying to get laid.
 The twist, such as it is, involves the trio retaining Jane Seymour as their “life coach.”
 Some remedial instruction in sitcom construction might have helped, too.